Holy Priests Living for a Holy God – Exodus 28 meets Revelation 5 – 2025 Day 129

 Ten Commandments Song with Hand Motions

-Read though the Bible in 2 years: Exodus 18-19
+Read though the Bible in 2 years: Psalm 94, Exodus 18-19

-After many days traveling, the Israelites find themselves in the wilderness of Sinai and they camp at the foot of Mount Sinai where God meets with Moses.
-The Lord tells Moses to speak to the people of Israel these words:
+After many days traveling, the Israelites find themselves in the wilderness of Sinai, and they camp at the foot of Mount Sinai where God meets with Moses.
+The Lord tells Moses to speak to the people of Israel these words,

-These verses reminded me of 1 Peter 2 where the Lord extends this beautiful promise to all of His children, whether Jew or Gentile.
+Though I don’t have the blood of Abraham running through my veins, I have the faith of Abraham running through my heart.
+These verses reminded me of 1 Peter 2, where the Lord extends this beautiful promise to all of His children, both Jew or Gentile.

-Fighting on our Knees with Our Hands Lifted High: A Lesson from Exodus 17
+Fighting on our Knees with Our Hands Lifted High – Exodus 16-17 – 2025 Day 123

-Read through the Bible in 2 years: Exodus 16-17
+Read through the Bible in 2 years: Psalm 93, Exodus 16-17

 “Then Amalek came and fought with Israel at Rephidim.
 So Moses said to Joshua, “Choose for us men, and go out and fight with Amalek.
 Tomorrow I will stand on the top of the hill with the staff of God in my hand.”
 So Joshua did as Moses told him, and fought with Amalek, while Moses, Aaron, and Hur went up to the top of the hill.